hexfusion/interchange-camps/README.md

 =================
 Stay tuned

-Camps bundled with the most current version of Interchange and Josh Lavins new bootstrap template.
+Camps bundled with the most current version of Interchange and Josh Lavin's new bootstrap template demo.

 https://github.com/interchange/interchange